cookgreen/AdvancedMogreFramework/README.md

 Advanced Mogre Framework is an advanced framework for mogre

 ## Usage:
-load the solution file with your visual studio(2010 2012 or 2013) and compile it You can use this framework develop your own game.
+Use Visual Studio 2019 to load the sln file to build or use `build.bat`

 ## Based on
 * Mogre